MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 ---

-# Tutorial: Choose embedding and chat models (RAG in Azure AI Search)
+# Tutorial: Choose embedding and chat models for RAG in Azure AI Search

 A RAG solution built on Azure AI Search takes a dependency on embedding models for vectorization, and on chat models for conversational search over your data.